Gataquadrada/SpriteTube/README.md

 ![tp-action.png](tutorial/tp-action.png)

+## Adding on OBS

+Simply add the `http://127.0.0.1:3000/` address as OBS Browser source.
+That's all.

 ## Mapping the character

 1. You'll need the `X` and `Y` coordinates, plus the `width` and `height` of each frame, in order to map it correctly;